trinibos1/TRkey_mapper/README.md

 A modern **web-based tool** to configure your **micropad** — and soon, full keyboards.
-Customize key bindings, layers, macros, and peripherals with an intuitive interface, and communicate directly with your device via the **Web Serial API**. please note that there is a big update that changes the Json formate and connections coming soon
+Customize key bindings, layers, macros, and peripherals with an intuitive interface, and communicate directly with your device via the **Web Serial API**.
 ---

 ## ✨ Features